 “As a biochemistry student, I get to partake in hands-on activities from research labs and biology labs to chemistry labs and more.
 My major positively challenges me to think outside of the box and improves my critical and analytical skills.”

-Besides excelling in biochemistry, Jullie is an SUTV Anchor, an International Student Association Volunteer, and a translator for a local law firm.
+Besides excelling in biochemistry, Jullie was an SUTV Anchor, an International Student Association Volunteer, and a translator for a local law firm.